gofiber/docs/guide/routing.md

 })
 ```

+As with the expressJs framework, the order of the route declaration plays a role.
+When a request is received, the routes are checked in the order in which they are declared.

+{% hint style="info" %}
+So please be careful to write routes with variable parameters after the routes that contain fixed parts, so that these variable parts do not match instead and unexpected behavior occurs.
+{% endhint %}

 ## Parameters

 Route parameters are dynamic elements in the route, which are **named** or **not named segments**.
 This segments that are used to capture the values specified at their position in the URL.
 The obtained values can be retrieved using the [Params](https://fiber.wiki/context#params) function, with the name of the route parameter specified in the path as their respective keys or for unnamed parameters the character\(\*, +\) and the counter of this.